DIT113-V22/group-02/README.md

 5th:
-Run the mosquitto broker in your command prompt using  “mosquitto --v” to transmit the mqtt messages
+Run the mosquitto broker in your command prompt  using the command “mosquitto" to transmit the mqtt messages

 <img src="https://user-images.githubusercontent.com/90387423/170672684-4497a51b-5568-4f66-941f-cb91946b830c.png" width="400">